 What's the Shark hair dryer design like?

-On first impression, the Shark hair dryer has definitely been inspired by the shape of the Dyson Supersonic.
-You get a nozzle and a diffuser included and the way that the attachments magnetically attach to the dryer is similar too.
+On first impression, the Shark Style iQ hair dryer has definitely been inspired by the shape of the Dyson Supersonic.
+It's got a small, compact. circular head and the motor contained in the handle.
+The way that the attachments magnetically attach to the dryer is similar too.

-Despite weighing a relatively heavy 730g, I found that the neat design and smaller size of the Shark dryer made it very easy to maneuver.
-The black and rose gold colorway is stylish and there are three heat settings and three airflow settings, which allowed me to customize the speed and the heat to suit my hair type.
+Despite weighing a relatively heavy 730g, we found that the neat design and smaller size of the Shark dryer made it very easy to manoeuvre.
+The black and rose gold colourway is stylish and there are three heat settings and three airflow settings, which allowed us to customise the speed and the heat to suit my hair type.

-I did find a few key differences between this model and its main competitors.
-As soon as I picked the Shark up and start using it, I noticed it did feel bulkier than expected.
-If like me, you prefer your hair dryer to have a bit of weight whilst you style, that won’t be a bad thing.
-It doesn’t weigh a ton, like some of the more old-fashioned hair dryers on the market, so if you’re looking to replace a very old, heavy dryer with this then you’ll be happy.
+We did find a few key differences between this model and its main competitors.
+As soon as you pick the Shark up and start using it, you'll notice it does feel bulkier than expected.
+If like us, you prefer your hair dryer to have a bit of weight whilst you style, that won’t be a bad thing.
+It doesn’t weigh a tonne, like some of the more old-fashioned hair dryers on the market, so if you’re looking to replace an older, heavy dryer with this then you’ll be happy.
 But if you’re used to the lightweight feel of, say, the GHD Helios then you’ll notice a difference.

-How well does the Shark hair dryer perform?
+How well does the Shark Style iQ hair dryer perform?

-Personally, I found the powerful motor and highly concentrated airflow of the Shark dryer far better than many other models for drying and smoothing hair.
-It rough-dries hair very speedily and did a great job of eliminating frizz.
+We found the powerful motor and highly concentrated airflow of the Shark Style iQ hair dryer far better than many other models for drying and smoothing hair.
+It rough-dried the hair very speedily and did a great job of eliminating frizz.